 Welcome to the world of Tissot - innovators of the fearless Powermatic 80 movement – official timekeepers of the MotoGP championships.
-The Swiss watch manufacturer first started out in 1853 when gold case fitter Charles-Félicien Tissot joined forces with his watchmaking son, Charles-Émile, but it wasn’t until the year of 1910 when the company began manufacturing their first lady’s wristwatch range and their mechanical movements.
-Tissot watches are affordable timekeeping tools for the modern lady or gent.
-Perfect for those with a busy lifestyle, these special instruments are accessible to businessmen, sports enthusiasts and lovers of the classic dress watch, thanks to their affordable prices and their practical desirability.
+The Swiss watch manufacturer first started in 1853 when gold case fitter Charles-Félicien Tissot joined forces with his watchmaking son, Charles-Émile.
+However, it wasn’t until the year of 1910 when the company began manufacturing their first lady’s wristwatch range, along with their mechanical movements.
+Tissot watches are affordable timekeeping tools for the modern man or woman.
+Perfect for those with a busy lifestyle, these special instruments are accessible to business people, sports enthusiasts and lovers of the classic dress watch, thanks to their affordable prices and their practical desirability.

 1951 marked another milestone for Tissot with the launch of their Navigator model – an iconic model which launched just three years before Tissot’s 100th birthday.
 To mark this anniversary in the company’s life, Tissot started to simplify and modify their movements.
 In 1958 a "single calibre" principle came into action.
 The addition of different complications made it possible to produce watches with or without a calendar or day date, and these were distributed around the globe.

 The switch in interest towards Tissot’s sportier watches such as those from the Tissot T-Collection, placed importance on the company’s engineering capabilities.
-These timepieces are equipped with some of the most impressive features thanks to so many of the company’s technological advances over the last two decades.
+Thanks to so many of the company’s technological advances over the last two decades these timepieces are equipped with some of the most impressive horological features.
 Picking up on the potential for touchscreens in 1999, Tissot created their very own model – the Tissot T-Touch.
-The tactile watch was a first in the world.
-A similar watch that was powered by solar energy was later released in 2014 – the Tissot T-Touch Expert Solar.
+The tactile watch was a world first.
+A watch with similar functionality that was powered by solar energy was later released in 2014 – the Tissot T-Touch Expert Solar.